rockerBOO/awesome-neovim/README.md

 - [polirritmico/telescope-lazy-plugins.nvim](https://github.com/polirritmico/telescope-lazy-plugins.nvim) - A Telescope picker to quickly access plugins configurations from the lazy.nvim spec.
 - [MagicDuck/grug-far.nvim](https://github.com/MagicDuck/grug-far.nvim) - Buffer-based live search and replace with full power of `rg` flags.
 Grug like!
 - [chrisgrieser/nvim-rip-substitute](https://github.com/chrisgrieser/nvim-rip-substitute) - Search and replace in the current buffer with a modern UI and modern regex flavor.
 A substitute for Vim's `:substitute` using `ripgrep`.
-- [wsdjeg/flygrep.nvim](https://github.com/wsdjeg/flygrep.nvim) - Search text in Neovim floating window asynchronously.
+- [wsdjeg/flygrep.nvim](https://github.com/wsdjeg/flygrep.nvim) - Search text in a floating window asynchronously.

 <!--lint disable double-link -->